Happytreat/blockchain/README.md

 # Whats New
 ### Done
 - Add Miner Node to periodically mine for blocks
+- Implement broadcasting mechanism to peer nodes when new transactions added

 ### In progress (in no particular order)
 - Add Wallet API for users to add new transaction to node (currently use Postman to add transaction)
 - Add Wallet API to calculate total amount associated per address (track address that belong to user)
-- Implement broadcasting mechanism to peer nodes when new transaction added
 - Fix MAX_TRANSACTIONS per block
 - Implement Secure Transactions
 - Implement a persistent database to store blockchain for node